organicaudio/useful-code-snippets2/docs/docker/docker-compose.md

 is useful:

 - when you need to start multiple containers which work together
-- when you are to lazy to fiddle around with multiple docker run command with mutliple arguments
+  - it automatically creates shared network
+  - parameters are saved in a file instead of multiple positional arguments on multiple docker run commands
 - when your software runs on a single host and you do not want to bother with kubernetes

 ## install